komposable/komponent/README.md

 I18n.available_locales = [:en, :fr]
 ```

-> If you have `rails-i18n` gem installed in your `Gemfile`, you should need to whitelist locales, to prevent generating a lot of
+> If you have the `rails-i18n` gem in your `Gemfile`, you should whitelist locales to prevent creating a lot of
-> locale files when you generate new component.
+> locale files when you generate a new component.

 ### Configuration